-You can expect the processing of your verification paperwork to take up to three weeks from the date you turn in your complete documentation packet to the Office of Financial Aid.
+You can expect the processing of your verification paperwork to take up to three weeks from the date you turn in all requested documentation as we will not review incomplete files.

-Please also be aware that the UCCS Office of Financial Aid, Student Employment and Scholarships experiences seasonal changes in volume.
+Please also be aware that the UCCS Office of Financial Aid and Student Employment experiences seasonal changes in volume.
 These changes may affect expected processing times.

 We recommend that you complete verification as soon as possible so you will know your financial aid package.
 You will NOT be offered aid until your file is completed.
 Consequently, you may be negatively impacted due to fund availability the longer you wait to submit your documents.

 For students selected for verification, you must complete the process by the deadline published in the Federal Register:

 - For 2023–2024 the deadline date is not published as of 1/4/23; however, corrections may not be sent by the school after not published as of 1/4/23 and corrections may not be submitted by the student after June 30, 2024.
 Fall Only 2023 students would have until not published as of 1/4/23 to complete their file.